alocken/Project-1---SQL/starting_with_questions.md

 2) Significant representation of YoutTibe products in the top rank for many countries
 3) Of all cities, Mountainview had the highest ordered quantity of all cities with the productname Nest Cam Indoor Security Camera - USA.
 4) Of all countries, United States had the highest ordered quantity of all countries with the productname Google Kick Ball.
-5) Nest Cam Indoor Security Camera - USA & Google Kick Ball are top product names ordered for all cities.
+5) Nest Cam Indoor Security Camera - USA and Google Kick Ball are top product names ordered for all cities.
 6) Google Kick Ball and Youtube Custom Decals are top product names ordered for all countries.

 ![alt text](image-11.png)